 Notes: Column (1) reports the impacts of the continuous treatment on the inverse hyperbolic sine of total kilometers traveled in the three days prior to our follow-up survey as reported by "Google Maps" "Timeline" feature.
 Column (2) reports the results from a specification that interacts treatment with a dummy variable for men.
 The bottom rows of Panel A report the control means in levels and split by gender in Column (2).
-Standard errors clustered at the individual level in parentheses.
-Significance: .10; .05; .01.
+P-values are adjusted to address multiple hypothesis testing concerns following List et al. (2019) & List et al. (2021).
+Significance with adjusted p-values, pi0.1, 0.05, 0.01.